-License Mobility through Software Assurance lets you deploy certain application server licenses on-premises or in the cloud in a shared hardware environment with the ability to assign your existing licenses to an Authorized Mobility Partner.
+With License Mobility through Software Assurance, you can deploy certain application server licenses on-premises or in the cloud in a shared hardware environment and assign your existing licenses to an Authorized Mobility Partner.
 This lets you choose between deploying on-premises or through any Authorized Mobility Partner’s shared data center.
 By letting the partner use your existing licenses, you can help lower your cloud infrastructure costs.

-Note: Because Windows Server is provided to you by the Authorized Mobility Partner (as a part of their infrastructure software), it is not part of License Mobility.
+Note: Because the Authorized Mobility Partner provides Windows Server to you as a part of their infrastructure software, Windows Server is not included in the License Mobility benefit.

 How do I use this benefit?

 To take advantage of License Mobility, you can deploy on Windows Azure or work with any Authorized Mobility Partner.
-Within 10 days after deployment, you will need to complete the verification form available on the Volume Licensing website and provide it to your Microsoft Representative or preferred resale partner, so he or she can assist with submitting your form to Microsoft.
-After the form has been submitted, Microsoft will confirm your eligibility and communicate your verification status to you and your chosen Authorized Mobility Partner.
+Complete the verification form available on the Volume Licensing website and give it to your Microsoft representative or preferred partner, who can help you submit it to Microsoft.
+After receiving the form, Microsoft will confirm your eligibility and communicate your verification status to you and your chosen Authorized Mobility Partner.

 What is the Microsoft Desktop Optimization Pack for Software Assurance?

 The Microsoft Desktop Optimization Pack (MDOP) for Software Assurance is a dynamic desktop solution available to Software Assurance customers.
 MDOP helps you manage Windows features; virtualize the operating system, applications, and the user experience; and restore user productivity after a system issue.